Ben Brust

-Benjamin Brust (born October 3, 1991) is a former American professional basketball player who last played for the Pieno žvaigždės of the Lithuanian Basketball League (LKL).
+Benjamin Brust (born October 3, 1991) is an American former professional basketball player who played for the Pieno žvaigždės of the Lithuanian Basketball League (LKL).
 He played college basketball for the University of Wisconsin–Madison.
 He was part of the 2013–14 Wisconsin Badgers Final Four team.

-High school career
+Early life

 Brust attended John Hersey High School his freshman year in 2006–07, before transferring to Mundelein High School for his sophomore, junior and senior years.
 As a senior, he averaged 24.6 points, 5.9 rebounds, 5.0 assists and 3.1 steals per game during senior season, topping the 40-point mark on four occasions.

 Brust originally committed to University of Iowa, but after a coaching change he reopened his options on where to play, and he ultimately chose the University of Wisconsin–Madison.

 College career

 Brust began his collegiate career playing under Bo Ryan's Wisconsin Badgers in 2010.
 During the 2010–11 and 2011–12 seasons, Brust came off the bench.
 In his sophomore year in 2011–12, he averaged the 6th most minutes and the 5th most points per game on the team.
 He also averaged 1.6 three-pointers game per game, which ranked 13th in the Big Ten.

 During the 2012–13 and 2013–14 seasons, Brust started all of the Badgers' games.
 In his junior year in 2012–13, he led the team in minutes and assist-to-turnover ratio with a 2.0, and led the team in scoring for the Big Ten conference games.
 In his senior year in 2013–14, he averaged 13 points per game, 4.5 rebounds, 1.3 assists, and 89 total three-pointers through the team's first 35 games.
 He also has the second-most three-pointers in a career at Wisconsin.